Showing posts with label driving. Show all posts

 We had a great trip, lots of food, lots of fun, and lots of sun.

-What an awesome view of the clouds, they looked like white pillows floating and I took several pictures.
+What a fantastic view of the clouds, they looked like white pillows floating, and I took several pictures.

 In the airport in New Orleans, we saw a sign that read: "Welcome to New Orleans, Home of the Mardi Gras."